Faculty

 McMaster University Medical School, Hamilton, Canada

 Dr. Richard Whitlock is a Canadian cardiovascular surgeon and a Professor of Surgery at McMaster University Medical School.
-Whitlock joined the Department of Cardiac Surgery as an assistant professor in 2012.
-He also became a P.I. at the Population Health Research Institute at the same time.
-He is most well known for being the principal investigator of the SIRS (Steroids in Cardiac Surgery) trial and the LAAOS III (Left Atrial Appendage Occlusion Study) trial, a trial to determine the effectiveness of left atrial appendage occlusion during cardiac surgery in patients with atrial fibrillation.
+Dr. Whitlock joined the Department of Cardiac Surgery as an assistant professor in 2012.
+He also became a P I at the Population Health Research Institute at the same time.
+He is most well known for being the PI of the SIRS (Steroids in Cardiac Surgery) trial and the LAAOS III (Left Atrial Appendage Occlusion Study) trial, a trial to determine the effectiveness of left atrial appendage occlusion during cardiac surgery in patients with AF.

 Timo Weimar